michael-simons/running-free/README.md

 The site generator is essentially a [Flask application](https://flask.palletsprojects.com/en/2.3.x/) which can be run with a local development server.
 The `app.py` entry-point can however be run with either `run` or `build` commands.
 The latter will freeze the site and generate static HTML files.

+## Tooling

+The `bin` folder contains mostly shell scripts to interact with both the database and external services.
+The notable exception is `create_tiles.java`, a Java script runnable via JBang.
+It contains most of the logic to generate the explore tiles.

 ## Bookmarks